upb-lea/ElectricGrid.jl/docs/JOSS/paper.md

 [@Thurner2018] which, in contrast, usually perform the calculations in a (quasi)-stationary state.
 Also these frameworks tend to focus on large-scale power systems at the transmission and distribution grid level, which does not allow an evaluation of, e.g., control on component level in case of load fluctuations in the grid.
-In addition, few tools like [@lara2023revisiting] already exist in Julia, which offer dynamic simulations.
+In addition, a few tools like the one presented in @lara2023revisiting already exist in Julia, which offer dynamic simulations.
 However, the latter is based on different simplifications (e.g., assumption of a symmetric grid, fixed frequency, ...) and also do not offer an interface to RL toolboxes.
 To ensure a seamless integration of the control algorithms, the Gymnasium-based API [@FaramaFoundation2023] should be used, which has been established as a standard in recent years.